 This course is delivered in partnership with the University of Birmingham and FutureLearn and is open for anyone with an interest in youth work and working with young people.
 Active participation is encouraged, with the FutureLearn platform providing message boards and discussion topics throughout the two-week course.

-For future course dates keep an eye on this page and our monthly newsletter.
-You can view the course page and register your interest here.
+For more information regarding the course, including future course dates, please view the course page and register your interest here.